foohardt/or-tools-product-configurator/README.md

 # or-tool-product-configurator
-Product configurator using constraint programming
+Product configurator using constraint programming using Google OR-Tools

-This is a project I'm doing during my BSc study of information systems.
-The task ist to develop a product configurator using constraint programming implemented with Google OR-Tools.
-The frontend ist done by Uwe Jakob.
+This is a project I did during my BSc study of information systems.
+The task was to develop a web based product configurator using constraint programming implemented with Google OR-Tools.

+The frontend was implemented by Uwe Jakob.
+The original code is stored within the client's bitbucket instance.

 <h2>Technologies used</h2>

+Frontend:
+*Angular, Hammer.js, zone.js

+Backend
-Angular, ASP.NET core, MongoDB, Google OR-Tools
+*ASP.NET core, MongoDB, Google OR-Tools